-Production Optimization within the context of lean and six sigma aims at an increase in efficiency and quality while simultaneously reducing cycle time.
-This can be achieved by either the application of analytical methods or by empowering the organization to execute the efforts by itself.
+Production Optimization within the context of lean and six sigma aims at an increase in efficiency and quality while simultaneously reducing lead times.
+Analytical methods for process optimization can be applied and corresponding competencies can be transferred to the company through employee training.

-Technological progress causes big changes both on the individual and on the organizational level.
-Sustainable and ongoing transformation is only possible if individual employees and the entire organization go along with this transition.
-By using qualitative research methods, company-specific challenges are analyzed in detail, appropriate success factors are developed and obtained findings are transferred into implementation recommendations.
+A sustainable transformation is only possible if the individual employee and the entire organization also support this change.
+With the help of qualitative research methods, company-specific challenges are examined in detail, appropriate success factors are developed, and the findings are translated into implementation recommendations.

 At the intersection of new technologies and human behavior, (production) assistance systems as well as different interaction strategies and their effects on business processes are examined.
 Resulting studies investigate the acceptance, usability and ergonomics of technology, as well as the optimal transfer of necessary competences – transferred into company-specific training concepts.